-This project aims to explore mental health stigma and the impact that this may have on Looked After Young People.
-YoungMinds is running focus groups and interviews with young people to explore the impact of mental health stigma on their emotional wellbeing.
-YoungMinds will also be facilitating discussions with professionals on this topic.
+This project aimed to explore mental health stigma and the impact that this may have on Looked After Young People.
+YoungMinds ran focus groups and interviews with young people to explore the impact of mental health stigma on their emotional wellbeing.
+YoungMinds also facilitated discussions with professionals on this topic.
 Information gathered from the focus groups will be disseminated to policy makers and will contribute to training and conference materials.

 - Download the report, Improving the mental health of Looked After Young People: An exploration of mental health stigma

 YoungMinds has developed a variety of training packages for different professionals about the mental health needs of Looked After Young People, which can be delivered to organisations in the field.